hr-freitas/Hr-Freitas/README.md

 ## Hallo, I´m Paulo, a Computer Systems Analysis student.
 Passionate about technology, web development and creative solutions.👋

 - 🔭 I’m currently working on PMS´ Implementation
-- 🌱 I’m currently learning CSS, JavaScript, Html and Python
+- 🌱 I’m currently learning CSS, JavaScript, Html, Python and Java
 - 👯 I’m looking to collaborate on open-source projects, system optimisation, and web development
 - 🤝 I’m open to networking and knowledge sharing with fellow developers
 - 💡 Always eager to learn and explore new technologies